Jaswanth-Jza/jaswanth-site-multipage/README.md

 ## Acknowledgements

-- Some debugging/refactoring iterations were assisted by AI coding tools (ChatGPT); all changes were reviewed and tested manually.
+- Some debugging/refactoring iterations were assisted by AI coding tools (Claude); all changes were reviewed and tested manually.
 - Slider-based “Field Controls” UI concept credit: Lucia Gebauer Werner.